WPCD-Workflows/documentation/source/old/itm/public/xml/itm_python.rst

 ::

-   source $ITMSCRIPTDIR/select_python [PYTHONVERSION]
+   source $EU-IMSCRIPTDIR/select_python [PYTHONVERSION]

-or, using an alias provided in the default ITM environment
+or, using an alias provided in the default EU-IM environment

 ::